AgnosPCB/documentation/docs/maintenance/maintenance.md

 **Step 2**

-Use a napkin or cotton swab to remove the old grease from the lineal rails.
+Use a napkin or cotton swab to remove the old grease from the linear rails.

 ![Napkin clean](../assets/maintance/clean-1.jpg){width=400px, .center}

 **Step 3**

-Use the brush provided in the maintance kit to remove any contamination inside of the rails.
+Use the brush provided in the maintenance kit to remove any contamination inside the rails.

 ![Rails cleaning](../assets/maintance/clean-2.jpg){width=400px, .center}